Twin-2/reading-notes/reading-notes.md

 ## Code 301 - *Intermediate Software Development*
 > Nothing worth doing is ever easy ~Theadore Roosevelt

+## Things I want to know more about
+syntax and structure of react compnents.
+I feel that I am missing something on the syntax.
+I don't know how to identify what is a keywork.

+Which elements are the props?
+Is it text after render?

+Do all components extend React.component?

+What is the difference between render and return in a React component?

 ### Day 1

 #### Pre reading on React